-Unlike flat-fee copays, coinsurance is a percentage of the price of service you’ll pay.
-For example, after you have paid the Medicare Part B (medical insurance) deductible for the year ($198 in 2020), you will be required to pay 20 percent of each service covered by Part B, and Medicare pays the remaining 80 percent.
+Unlike a flat-fee copay, coinsurance is a percentage of the price of the service you’ll pay.
+For example, after you have paid the Medicare Part B (medical insurance) deductible for the year ($233 in 2022), you will be required to pay 20 percent of each service covered by Part B, and Medicare pays the remaining 80 percent.

 - Days 1 – 60: $0

 - Days 90 – lifetime reserve days: $778 per day until you have used up your lifetime reserve days (you get 60 lifetime reserve days over the course of your life); after that, you pay the full cost.